RevenueCat/revenuecat-docs/docs_source/🔌 Integrations & Events/attribution/apple-search-ads.md

 }
 [/block]

+> 👍
+>
+> If you're having trouble finding the screen where you can add upload your public key to Client Credentials, ensure that you're logged in as the client Apple ID, and not your primary Apple ID.

 - Then, copy the provided `clientId`, `teamId` and `keyId` from the Search Ads page to your RevenueCat Dashboard.
 - Click the 'Save' button in the top right corner.